Internships and Career Preparation

 As a Truman student, you start building connections to the professional world through internship opportunities ranging from top accounting firms, to movers and shakers in the automotive industry, to working on public health issues in Haiti.
 We’ve sent students all across the country and around the world for internships.

 Truman sponsors the Missouri Government Internship in Jefferson City, and the Harry S. Truman Presidential Museum and Library Internships in Independence, Mo., and is affiliated with The Washington Center Internship Program in the nation’s capital.

-Your Truman mentors help you prepare for the work you’ll do in your first career and beyond.
 Thanks to our small classes, you get to know your professors who can help you explore career options and provide grad school advising.
-The Career Center will work with you to find options that match your skills and interests to the right workplace.
-And a network of more than 62,000 Truman alumni living around the world serve as career contacts for internship and job opportunities.
+In addition, the Career Center will work with you to find options that match your skills and interests to the right workplace.
+A network of more than 64,000+ Truman alumni living around the world serve as career contacts for internship and job opportunities.

 The Career Center services are available to all Truman students — every year and every major.

 Finding An Internship

 The University's Center has great resources to help find internships that are the right fit for you.